MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/security-governance-and-compliance.md

 - Use Azure AD reporting capabilities to generate access control audit reports

-- Export Azure activity logs to Azure Monitor logs for long term data retention and export to Azure Storage for long-term storage beyond two years, if necessary
+- Export Azure activity logs to Azure Monitor logs for long-term data retention and export to Azure Storage for long-term storage beyond two years, if necessary

 - Enable Security Center (Standard SKU) for all subscriptions, using Azure Policy to ensure compliance